Intel-bigdata/SSM/SSDBenchmark/benchmark/OptaneBenchmarkAsCache.md

 * **Cached situation gives a speed up of 1.22x over uncached situation.**

 ### 4. TestDFSIO
+#### I. End-to-end exection time
 ![enter description here][4]
 ![enter description here][5]
+* Sequential read: Cached situation gives a speed up of 7.1x when data size is 100G, and 4.2x when data size is 500G.
+* Random read: Cached situation gives a speed up of 7.2x when data size is 100G, and 6.4x when data size is 500G.

+#### II.
+Time per map task
+![enter description here][6]
+![enter description here][7]